karenpayneoregon/console-apps/readme.md

 ![Gui](assets/gui.png)

+## Learn process

+- To learn basic coding, pick a topic such as working with strings than select a specific operation like does a string contain a specific value case and case insensitive.
+Now write code as done in the project `LearningConsoleApp`.
+Follow with up by writing unit test to ensure code works correctly.
+- Avoid coding with one character variables, for instance in a `for` most use `i` which may seem okay until debugging, use `index` instead.
+Don't just settle on `index`, be expressive.
+- Lots of developers tend to use ambiguous and/or short variable names.
+I promote using variable names that make sense, look at it and you know what it's for.
+I recommend the same to those reading this.
+- Find code which can be used in other projects and move code in a class project
+  - Now write unit test

 ## Solution structure

 Solution folders are used to separate various third party libraries used to work with user interfaces for console projects.